macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex23"></a>ex23
-Write a script who print the multiplication table of 8 like this:
+Write a script that print the multiplication table of 8 like this:

 ``8 x 0 = 0``
 ``8 x 1 = 8``